 The purpose of this document is to provide communication procedures for Connecticut Energy Efficiency Fund evaluations in accordance with the provisions of Public Act 11-80.
 In this section, there are not differences between stand-alone studies and studies conducted through Research Areas.

-CONFIDENTIAL CUSTOMER DATA
+CONFIDENTIAL DATA

 Processes for protection of confidential customer information are important since substantial quantities of this information are typically exchanged during the course of evaluation studies.
-Confidential customer data is defined as any personally identifiable customer information, including but not limited to name, account number, telephone number, email address, and service or billing address.
+Confidential data is defined as any personally identifiable customer information, including but not limited to name, account number, telephone number, email address, and service or billing address.
 Confidential data also includes survey, interview, or similar data that was collected with a guarantee of confidentiality as part of the recruitment process.
-The purpose of these procedures is to identify any correspondence that contains confidential customer data.
-If correspondence that has been identified as containing confidential customer data is requested for public release through a DEEP process, a request from the general public, or any other request, the EEB Evaluation Administrator will submit the document(s) to DEEP for a determination regarding the need for a protective order, redaction, or other methodology to protect the privacy of customers while assuring transparency of the evaluation process.
+The purpose of these procedures is to identify any correspondence that contains confidential data.
+If correspondence that has been identified as containing confidential data is requested for public release through a DEEP process, a request from the general public, or any other request, the EEB Evaluation Administrator will submit the document(s) to DEEP for a determination regarding the need for a protective order, redaction, or other methodology to protect the privacy of customers while assuring transparency of the evaluation process.

-In addition to the term and conditions set forth in the professional services and data security agreements between the program administrators, evaluation contractors, and evaluation administrators, the following procedures will be employed when dealing with confidential customer data during the evaluation process.
+In addition to the term and conditions set forth in the professional services and data security agreements between the program administrators, evaluation contractors, and evaluation administrators, the following procedures will be employed when dealing with confidential data during the evaluation process.
 The EEB Evaluation Administrator, Program Administrators, and evaluation contractors will all observe the following for communications between each other:

-All documents that contain confidential customer information must be clearly labeled as such.
+All documents that contain confidential information must be clearly labeled as such.
 It is unacceptable for these documents to contain statements that the document “may” contain confidential information.
-Documents containing confidential customer data must include the word “confidential” or phrase “contains confidential customer information” on every page, or in the case of spreadsheets, “confidential” must be at the top of each worksheet.
+Documents containing confidential data must include the word “confidential” or phrase “contains confidential information” on every page, or in the case of spreadsheets, “confidential” must be at the top of each worksheet.

-Emails may not contain confidential customer information, but are only sent via secure filesharing services.
-Communications that contain confidential customer information in the body or attachments must use the word “confidential” in the subject line.
-In addition, any attachments that contain confidential customer information must include the word “confidential” on every page, or in the case of spreadsheets, “confidential” must be at the top of each worksheet.
+Emails may not contain confidential information, but are only sent via secure filesharing services.
+Communications that contain confidential information in the body or attachments must use the word “confidential” in the subject line.
+In addition, any attachments that contain confidential information must include the word “confidential” on every page, or in the case of spreadsheets, “confidential” must be at the top of each worksheet.

-When responding to an email that contains confidential customer information and for which the confidential information is not required for the response, all confidential customer information must be removed.
+When responding to an email that contains confidential information and for which the confidential information is not required for the response, all confidential information must be removed.
 The confidential label must then be removed from the subject line.

-If confidential customer information is transmitted by the one of the program administrators without the labeling described above, that program administrator is solely responsible in the event that information is re-transmitted or otherwise made available to other parties by one of the recipients.
+If confidential information is transmitted by one of the program administrators without the labeling described above, that program administrator is solely responsible in the event that information is re-transmitted or otherwise made available to other parties by one of the recipients.

+Confidential data delivered as part of a data request are provided to Evaluation contractors that have complied with the necessary term and conditions set forth in the professional services and data security agreements and not to other parties.

 COMMUNICATIONS CONCERNING STUDIES THAT ARE NOT PROGRAM EVALUATIONS